 Open to view video.

-Open to view video.
 This presentation focuses on surgical wounds.
 Surgical wounds can be acute or chronic wounds depending on the phase of healing, complications, and type of closure.
 With the goal of surgical wounds being closure, there will be focus on the reconstruction ladder.
 Furthermore, there are many systems to classify surgical wounds.
 These range from skin thickness and infection risk, to again, type of closure.
-Prevention of surgical complications, especially Surgical Site Infection (SSI), is at the top of healthcare providers and payers' minds as SSI is expensive with a high human cost and financial price.
-SSI diagnosis and prevention strategies will be reviewed.

 Bibliography: Surgical Wounds: Wound Classification and Management